 Optimising every piece of content that’s on your site to be search engine friendly will be crucial for improving the overall ranking ability of your site.

 If you’re writing blog articles for your ecommerce store, invest in some keyword research to target long-tail or semantic keywords.
-While this won’t drive massive amounts of traffic to your site, it does create new organic leads that can become a staple revenue stream over time.

 Email marketing in an ecommerce business can be invaluable and drive large proportions of revenue.
 By integrating pieces of content into your email marketing strategies, you’ll be doing your bit to improve how engaging your emails are for recipients.